Nigerian prison assault deepens security crisis, jihadist threat￼ - Realnews Magazine

 The last major attack on Abuja was the bombing of a shopping mall in June 2014 in which 21 people died.
 Two months earlier, more than 80 were killed in a bus station blast.

-When Buhari first came to office in 2015, Boko Haram controlled swathes of territory in Borno State.
-With Chadian troops, Nigerian forces pushed them back into forest hideouts.
+When Buhari first came to office in 2015, Boko Har

-Islamic State West Africa Province (ISWAP) broke from Boko Haram and the two factions engaged in infighting that led to the death of Boko Haram leader Abubakar Shekau last year.

-Since then, the jihadist threat has evolved, analysts and security sources say.